 As the meeting progressed, the whole team became much more comfortable and confident that they had a plan in place to best utilize the software and manage the oversight of their staff.
 One of the senior project managers pointed out, “We had this problem before we got the software.
 But now that everyone is using the same system, there’s a lot more transparency and visibility into what people are doing.
 There is built-in oversight and collaboration with this software.
 Before we got this software, we had guys building their own spreadsheets for a WBS, using reporting formats they used from a previous job, inventing their own formulas for forecasts, etc.; and most of the time we never even knew they were doing it.
 That can’t happen anymore.”

-I have to say, I was pretty happy to hear him say that!
+Needless to say, I was pretty happy to hear him say that!